Andrew Ang

 Andrew Ang (born 25 February 1946) is a Singaporean former judge of the Supreme Court.
 He obtained a Bachelor of Laws from the University of Singapore in 1971 and a Master of Laws from Harvard Law School in 1973.
 He lectured for a few years at the University of Singapore, and then worked as a lawyer at Messrs Lee & Lee for 30 years.
 He was appointed Judicial Commissioner in May 2004 and Judge in May 2005.
 After a decade on the Bench, he retired on 25 February 2014.
 In 2000, he was conferred the Pingat Bakti Masyarakat (PBM; Public Service Medal).

 Education and career as a lawyer

 Ang was born in Singapore on 25 February 1946.
 Having graduated from the University of Singapore with a Bachelor of Laws in 1971, he joined the University's Faculty of Law as a lecturer the following year.
 He obtained a Master of Laws from Harvard Law School in 1973.

-In 1974, he joined the law firm Lee & Lee, remaining there for 30 years until his retirement on 30 April 2004 as Senior Partner and Head of the Banking and Corporate Department.
+In 1974, he joined the law firm Lee & Lee, remaining there for 30 years until his retirement to join the Supreme Court Bench on 30 April 2004 as Senior Partner and Head of the Banking and Corporate Department.

 During this time, he was also a member of the advisory panel of the Monetary Authority of Singapore, the board of Keppel Corporation, and the NUS Faculty of Law.

 In his time as a lawyer, he was regularly cited as a leading lawyer who was "widely admired."